FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/Configuring_transport_security_Start_here/_index.md

 ### Using delivered SSL templates

 Transfer CFT no longer delivers certificates and private key samples in the product packaging.
-However Transfer CFT does provide a template, which you can update and use as described in the delivered samples (<span class="code">`$CFTDIRRUNTIME\conf`</span>).
+However Transfer CFT does provide a template, which you can update and use as described in the delivered samples (`$CFTDIRRUNTIME\conf`).
 The file cft-pki.conf describes how to insert a certificate in the local database in the various formats.
 The file cft-tcp.conf contains general configuration, and commented SSL profiles.